sausis20/Scietific-Computing-with-Python-freeCodeCamp/README.md

 # Scietific-Computing-with-Python

-This respository captures my personal solutions to the Scientific Computing with Python Certification projects.
+This respository contains my personal solutions to the Scientific Computing with Python Certification projects.

  - Arithmetic Formatter
  - Time Calculator